candpixie/mpate-ue-1113/README.md

 ## Question

-Cantonese is a tonal language: the pitch direction between adjacent syllables has to roughly match the lexical tonal direction, or the lyric becomes unintelligible — sing 係 (*hai6*, "is") with the pitch shape of 西 (*sai1*, vulgar) and a Cantonese listener hears a different word.
+Cantonese is a tonal language: the pitch direction between adjacent syllables has to roughly match the lexical tonal direction, or the lyric becomes unintelligible — sing 係 (*hai6*, "is") with the pitch shape of 「西」 (*sai1*, vulgar, homophone used here) and a Cantonese listener hears a different word.
 Wong & Diehl (2002) showed human Cantopop respects this rule **75–92%** of the time. **Does Suno?**

 ## Method